jeff-v-h/pt-files/README.md

 1. Open Solution with Visual Studio.
 2. Target PTFiles.Web and Run project on IIS Express.
-3. A new browser should open up to [localhost:5555](http://localhost:5555) when successfully built, otherwis open browser to this url.
-By default it serves static content from wwwroot if there are front-end built files existing in there.
-Otherwise you may navigate to view [swagger](http://localhost:5555/swagger).
+3. A new browser should open up to [swagger](http://localhost:5555/swagger) when successfully built, otherwise open browser to [http://localhost:5555/swagger)](http://localhost:5555/swagger).
+It also serves static content from wwwroot if there are front-end built files existing in there.
+You may navigate to view this static content at [http://localhost:5555](http://localhost:5555).

 #### Client